“When you don’t transmit irritation from mechanical breakdowns, an audience finds them interesting and even amusing.”

 Following that, when function is restored, announce where in your program you’ll resume playing, and dive back in.

-Oddly, classical performers often shun speaking from the stage, and, when they teach, they model that quirky behavior.
+Oddly, classical performers often shun speaking from the stage, and then, when they teach, they model that quirky behavior.

 I advise students not to copy that conduct, particularly nowadays, when we need to win over new audiences for concert music.